I am an Associate Professor jointly appointed in the Departments of

 Neural Information Processing Systems (NIPS)

-(I am usually AC for just one of these conferences per year).
+(usually just for one of these conferences per year).

 A full CV can be found here.